 Check out our NetNutrition site for complete nutrition and ingredient information.
 Additionally, KU Dining focuses the construction of menus around Menus of Change.
 This initiative exists to create menu offerings that focus on better personal and environmental health through food.
 You can learn more about this initiative at www.menusofchange.org.

 KU Dining is actively working on many sustainability initiatives.
 We have been tray-free since 2008, we recycle in all of our facilities, we compost food waste, we purchase locally grown/produced products when available, we’ve eliminated single use plastics in our facilities, we use compostable and recyclable materials to package our grab and go items, and in spring of 2019 we kicked off a campus compost pilot in two locations learn more here.

 The residential dining centers (Mrs. E’s, North College Café and South Dining Commons) will serve regular operating hours even when classes are canceled due to weather.
 Retail locations will typically be closed.

-The dining centers will provide pick up meals for student who have dining plan.
-Please explore the "Feel Better Meals
+The dining centers will provide pick up meals for students who have a dining plan.
+Please click this link for more details: Feel Better Meals

 Yes.
 The KU Dining Plan is active through breaks.
 Some retail locations will be opened shortened hours.
 Please check the website for details, KU Dining Hours and Locations.
 Dining Dollars, Beak 'Em Bucks, credit card and cash are accepted.